Visa policy of Singapore: Electronic visa (e-Visa)

 Singapore categorises countries whose citizens require a visa to enter into two groups – Assessment Level I and Assessment Level II countries.

 Assessment Level I Countries

 Holders of normal passports or travel documents issued by Assessment Level I countries and territories may obtain an e-visa from the Immigration and Checkpoints Authority (ICA)'s online portal through a local Singaporean contact or a strategic partner in Singapore; if successful, the applicant can enter Singapore with a printout of the e-visa.
-Applicants may alternatively obtain a visa at the nearest Singaporean diplomatic mission or from one of its authorized visa agents outside Singapore, in which case a local Singaporean contact is not required.
+Applicants may alternatively obtain a visa from one of its authorized visa agents outside Singapore, in which case a local Singaporean contact is not required.

 e-Visa and regular visa applications lodged by nationals of the following countries are processed in 3 working days, excluding the day the application was submitted.
 Visa requirement does not apply to holders of non-ordinary passports of these countries, with the exception of North Korea.